Blender safety is crucial for preventing injury. Make sure it is on a flat, stable surface and that the lid is securely closed before turning it on.

 -

 - Handling Safety – Never touch the blades of an immersion blender while it is plugged in.
 The blades are extremely sharp and can cause serious injuries if accidentally touched.
-To avoid this risk, always unplug the blender before cleaning or making adjustments.
+To avoid this risk, always unplug it before cleaning or making adjustments.

 -

 - Proper Use – When using an immersion blender, keep the device moving to avoid any hot splashes or sudden bursts of steam.
-Immersion blenders are particularly useful for tasks such as pureeing soups or sauces, but handling them with care is crucial to avoid accidents.
+They are particularly useful for tasks such as pureeing soups or sauces but handling them with care is crucial to avoid accidents.

 Personal Blenders